10 Most Affordable Places to Live in North Carolina

 Durham is a city that has everything wrapped into a single location, all the while maintaining its affordability.
 Almost 70 percent of homeowners spend less than 30 percent of their monthly income on housing expenses.
 Also, Durham has an average monthly rent of only $852!
 However, living cheaply doesn’t mean you have to throw away quality.
 Case in point: Durham has some of the most affordable health care in all of North Carolina.
 It’s also been named the “Foodiest Small Town in America” by Bon Appetit.

-A lot of U.S. homes cost cost up to $300,000 to $400,000, making homeownership almost unattainable.
+A lot of U.S. homes cost up to $300,000 to $400,000, making homeownership almost unattainable.
 However, Concord is the place to make your dream of owning a home a reality.
 The median house price in Concord is extremely low at $168,300 and the average mortgages average 1,441.
-Concord residents also enjoy a reasonably high household income, with median annual salary being $53,000. what’s this mean for you?
+Concord residents also enjoy a reasonably high household income, with a median annual salary being $53,000. what’s this mean for you?
 You get to spend less on house expenses and more on living the way you want.

 Homes situated by the water often fetch a high price.
 However, in the city of Wilmington, the median house price is just about $226,000.
 Depending on where you live in Wilmington, you can easily stroll around town, all the while forgoing car expenses like gas, repairs, and tire replacement.
 Also, most types of entertainment in Wilmington cost next to nothing.
 The historic district and Riverwalk constantly provide free options that you can visit day after day.

 Chapel Hill is filled with an abundance of opportunities, which further compliments its affordability.
 This city is home to a few of the nation’s top employers such as Blue Cross and Blue Shield, which means that there are plenty of jobs as well as higher salaries.
 There’s also an abundance of quality educational options, which allow residents to further advance in their careers.
 The median household income in Chapel Hill is $65,373, which is more than the annual income in the United States.